Rogation days: In the British Isles

 Rogation processions continued in the post-Reformation Church of England much as they had before, and Anglican priests were encouraged to bring their congregations together for inter-parish processions.
 At specific intervals, clerics were to remind their congregations to be thankful for their harvests.
 Psalms 103 and 104 were sung, and people were reminded of the curses the Bible ascribed to those who violated agricultural boundaries.
 The processions were not mandatory, but were at the discretion of the local minister, and were also ascribed more importance when a public right of way needed to be protected from agricultural or other expansion.

 The marches would follow prescribed routes, with York and Coventry being unique in their following royal entries.
 On other routes, altars were erected at certain locations where antiphons were sung.

 Any Roman Catholic imagery or icons were banned from the processions.
-The then Archdeacon of Essex, Grindal of London, besought the church explicitly to label the tradition as a perambulation of the parish boundaries (beating the bounds), further to distance it from the Catholic liturgy.
+The then Archdeacon of Essex, Edmund Grindal, besought the church explicitly to label the tradition as a perambulation of the parish boundaries (beating the bounds), further to distance it from the Catholic liturgy.
 In the book Second Tome of Homelys, a volume containing officially sanctioned homilies of the Elizabethan church, it was made clear that the English Rogation was to remember town and other communal boundaries in a social and historical context, with extra emphasis on the stability gained from lawful boundary lines.

 For years after Rogation Days were recognized, the manner in which they were observed in reality was very different from the official decree.
 Even before religious sensibilities turned towards the puritanical, there were concerns about the lack of piety at such events.
 While it was officially ordered that the entire congregation attend, bishops began urging their priests to invite only older and more pious men.
 This, they believed, would stop the drunken revelry.
 Royal Injunctions concerning the practice were reinterpreted to restrict and regulate participants of the festivities.
 Robert Herrick penned a piece to capture the mood of the celebrations before their repression: